-Yoga is probably one of the best things you can do for your body when you’re super crampy, bloated and hormonal, but not all poses are created equal when it comes to practicing on your period — and staying away from inversions might be in your best interest.
+Yoga is probably one of the more soothing fitness-adjacent things you can do for your body when you’re super crampy, bloated and hormonal.
+But not all poses are created equal when it comes to practicing on your period — and many yoga teachers say staying away from inversions might be in your best interest.
 Some yogis don’t see a problem with inversion poses while you’re menstruating, others suggest to go with the flow and not against it.

-A version of this article was originally published in January 2016.
+A version of this article was published January 2016.